mycourtpro/mycourtpro.github.io/api/flow.md

 "The request has succeeded."

+The information/response is the JSON object in the payload.

 <h3 id="204-no-content">204 No Content</h3>

 "The server has fulfilled the request but does not need to return an entity-body"

+A simple "OK", no further answer / payload required.

 <h3 id="304-not-modified">304 Not Modified</h3>